Citroën H Van: Mechanical

-While the derated "Traction Avant" 4-cylinder engine and the unsophisticated 3-speed gearbox (non synchromesh on first gear) offered only a modest top speed of just under 100 km/h, the chassis and suspension layout provided good roadholding qualities for a van of the era, especially on the short wheelbase version: low slung chassis, with very little overhangs, combined with sophisticated totally independent suspensions (the front ones used double torsion bars instead of conventional coil springs).

-The 1.9 litre engine offered more usable power than the 1.2 litre of its competitor, the 1950 Volkswagen Type 2.
+While the derated "Traction Avant" four-cylinder engine and the unsophisticated three-speed gearbox (non-synchromesh on first gear) offered only a modest top speed of just under 100 km/h, the chassis and suspension layout provided good roadholding qualities for a van of the era, especially on the short-wheelbase version: low-slung chassis, with very little overhang, combined with sophisticated totally independent suspensions (the front using double torsion bars instead of conventional coil springs).
+With 35 hp-metric, the downtuned 1.9-litre 11D engine in the initial, cast-iron-head variant offered more usable power than the 1.2-litre engine of its competitor, the 1950 Volkswagen Type 2.